A Peruvian family including a mother and father holding a little girl with Down's Syndrome, all making the sign for 'I love you'

 Sense International is the only organisation dedicated to supporting people with deafblindness and their families.
 Across the 8 countries we work in, our programmes bring hope to families with nowhere else to turn, enable children to learn alongside friends, and work with local communities to break down barriers allowing every individual to thrive.

 We can’t build a better world alone.
-Become a changemaker today and help us to be there, no matter what.
+Join us and help us to be there, no matter what.

 Who We Are